"Lead with Speed, Dare to Fail, Volunteer With Passion" -- PDG Larry Hidalgo

-Take a look at our Activities page to see what we've recently been up to.
+Take a look at our Events & Activies page to see details of upcoming events and what we've recently been up to.

-Or check our Calandar to see upcoming events, which you are welcome to join us at.
+Or check our Calendar to see upcoming events, which you are welcome to join us at.

 Lions Clubs International is the world's largest service club organization with more than 1.3 million members in approximately 45,000 clubs in more than 200 countries and geographical areas around the world.